ThomasOttosson/social_media/README.md

 ![battleships_heroku_deploy](./assets/images/battleships_deploy_heroku.png)

 # Credits
-* The majority of this code was inspired by Code Institute's love running project.
+* The majority of this code was inspired by Code Institute's love running project and CodeStar Blog.
 Here is a link to Code Institute's website: https://codeinstitute.net/